 The North American Free Trade Agreement, in effect for nearly a quarter-century, provides a regional framework for cooperation on trade, financial policy and investment, as well as the foundation for collaboration among international law enforcement agencies on drug trafficking, human smuggling and other issues that affect the U.S.-Mexico relationship.
 However, the pioneering agreement appears to be in jeopardy.
 Under the Trump administration, renegotiations are currently underway, and two of the three treaty signatories — the U.S. and Mexico — are about to enter crucial political seasons that can either validate the partnership or upend it.
 The survival or repeal of NAFTA will likely have consequences on a global scale.

 At this McLarty Lecture Series event, former World Bank President Robert Zoellick discussed North American trade policy in a global and historical context, examining both the economic potential and challenges of the U.S.-Mexico relationship.

-This event is part of the 25th anniversary commemorative series featuring the centers and research of Rice University’s Baker Institute.
+This event was part of the 25th anniversary commemorative series featuring the centers and research of Rice University’s Baker Institute.

 The Honorable Robert Zoellick